folbricht/desync/README.md

 - `-r` Repair a local cache by removing invalid chunks.
 Only valid for the `verify` command.
 - `-y` Answer with `yes` when asked for confirmation.
 Only supported by the `prune` command.
 - `-l` Listening address for the HTTP chunk server.
 Only supported by the `chunk-server` command.
+- `-m` Specify the min/avg/max chunk sizes in kb.
+Only applicable to the `make` command.
+Defaults to 16:64:256 and for best results the min should be avg/4 and the max should be 4*avg.

 ### Environment variables
 - `CASYNC_SSH_PATH` overrides the default "ssh" with a command to run when connecting to the remove chunk store